LezaMalik/Programming_Concepts/linux.md

 * Graphical User Interface (GUI): While Linux is known for its CLI, it also offers GUI options.
 Various desktop environments and window managers provide a user-friendly interface for those who prefer graphical interaction.

 * Software Package Management: Linux distributions typically use package managers to simplify software installation, updates, and removal.
 Package managers handle dependencies and ensure a consistent and organized software ecosystem.
+   * Debian/Ubuntu: APT (Advanced Package Tool)
+   * Red Hat/CentOS: YUM (Yellowdog Updater, Modified) or DNF (Dandified YUM)
+   * Arch Linux: Pacman
+   * openSUSE: Zyppe

 * Portability: Linux can run on a wide range of hardware architectures, from servers and desktops to embedded systems and mobile devices.